SebastianSiuda/SebastianSiuda.github.io/content/teaching/_index.md

     id: teaching
     content:
       title: Teaching
-      text: I teach various courses in social, personality, and decision psychology.
+      text: I teach courses in various areas of psychology.
 My goal is to make psychological theories **understandable, applicable, and – ideally – enjoyable**.
-All courses are designed and taught by me and can be **tailored to universities or organizations**. <p>
+All courses are designed and taught by me and can be **tailored to universities or organizations**.
-        <p> <a href="mailto:teaching@sebastiansiuda.com" style="font-weight:bold; color:#0a0a23; text-decoration:underline; text-decoration-color:#4fd1c5; text-underline-offset:4px; transition:all 0.3s ease;" onmouseover="this.style.textDecorationColor='#0a0a23'" onmouseout="this.style.textDecorationColor='#4fd1c5'"> If you'd like to add a psychology course to your program, feel free to reach out </a> </p>
+       {{< cta cta_text="If you’d like to add a psychology course to your program, feel free to reach out" cta_link="mailto:teaching@sebastiansiuda.com" cta_new_tab="false" >}}
       filters:
         folders:
           - teaching